-Parent/Legal G uardian
+Parent/Legal Guardian

 I have received, read, and understand the Sage Collegiate Student-Family Handbook.

 (initial)

 I have read, understand, and agree to "Our Shared Contract of Commitment" on page 39.

 (initial)

 Scholar

 I have received, read (or had read to me), and understand the Sage Collegiate Student-Family

-Handbook.
+(initial) Handbook.

+I have read, understand, and agree to "Our Shared Contract of Commitment" on page 48.

 (initial)

-(initial) I have read, understand, and agree to "Our Shared Contract of Commitment" on page 39.

-(iiiiddi)

 Scholar Name: Scholar Grade:

-Scholar Signatu ure:
+ure:

-Parent/Guardic an Name: Date:
+Parent/Guardio an Name: Date:

-Parent/Guardic an Signature:
+Parent/Guardio an Signature: